aptise/peter_sslers/README.md

 ### prime_style = 2

-this prime style will store data into redis in the following format:
+This prime style will store data into Redis in the following format:

 * `{DOMAIN_NAME}` a 2 element hash for FullChain [ServerCertificate+CACertificate] (f), PrivateKey (p)

-the redis datastore might look something like this:
+The Redis datastore might look something like this:

 	r['foo.example.com'] = {'f': 'FullChain', 'p': 'PrivateKey'}
 	r['foo2.example.com'] = {'f': 'FullChain', 'p': 'PrivateKey'}